My Life, My Story

 Want to tell your story?

 Many VA Medical Centers around the country have a My Life, My Story coordinator who can help get your story documented.
-Veterans who want to record their story must be enrolled in the VA health care system to particpate.
+Veterans who want to record their story must be enrolled in the VA health care system to participate.
 Email us at firstname.lastname@example.org for more information or your questions.

 Want to volunteer for the My Life, My Story program?

-The My Life, My Story program is active in nearly 60 VA medical facilities across the country.
+The My Life, My Story program is active in 75 VA medical facilities across the country.
 Many of the stories are written by volunteers.
 Volunteers can come from all ages and backgrounds: you don’t need to be a professional writer, but it helps to have some writing and/or health care experience.
 Good listening skills are a must.
 You also need time: an average story (including the interview) takes about four hours to finish.

 If you enjoy writing and meeting new people, My Life, My Story could be a great fit for you.
 Contact the Voluntary Services office at your local VA facility to see if they have the program and whether they are accepting volunteers.